-Give us a call at 256-617-7115 or email us at email@example.com to schedule an appointment to come and meet with us.
+Give us a call at 256-617-7115 or email us at email@example.com to schedule an appointment to come and meet with us in Huntsville for bankruptcy filing information and guides.
 We offer appointment times convenient to your schedule either at our office or we can meet over your computer using video conference services such as Skype, Google Talk, or iMessage.
 We try to make the process as easy and convenient as possible.
 Please feel free to give us a call and we can let you know how to get started.

 What information should I bring to my first appointment?

 We have a Client Questionnaire which we like for you to fill out at the initial meeting.
 We will need your recent pay stubs along with income tax returns from the past two years, as well as a copy of your driver’s license/social security card.
 While it is not essential for you to bring all of these things to the first appointment, the more information you bring, the better advice I can give you.

 Before the case can be filed, there may be some other documents I will need to see, such things include: All of the bills you owe, even the ones you wish to pay (including student loans).
 We will often need the following items:

 - Mailing address, account number and amount you owe for each of your creditors

 - Copies of recent paystubs or other income information

 - Copies of the last two years of income tax returns, including w2s

 - Six months of recent bank statements